 I also realized that the dips in my old mini cheesecakes were probably a result of over-beating after the eggs were added, so I changed up the recipe to accommodate that.
 I still make it all in my blender, but I added the eggs in last.

 I also took on TOG’s idea of putting a delectable-looking sour cream and sugar layer on top (Swerve in my case) and that was absolutely delightful.
-So here is the modified, equally simple, but actually more delicious recipe.
+So here is the modified, equally simple, but actually more delicious recipe when compared to my mini cheesecake recipe.
+That one is more like good, traditional cheesecake.
+This one is like a slightly different dessert all together.
+So I say make them both!

 Note that this is a small cheesecake with smaller slices.
 It’s so rich, you’d be hard pressed to eat more than a slice I think, but it is a half recipe compared to the other recipes out there.
 Not a bad way to get started.
 If you make this with double the recipe, please let me know how that worked for you, so other readers may learn from you as well.